princeton-nlp/DensePhrases/examples/create-custom-index/README.md

 ```

 ## Building a Phrase Index
 Each `context` contains a single natural paragraph of a variable length.
-See `articles.json` for example.
 The following command creates phrase vectors for the custom corpus (`articles.json`) with the `densephrases-multi` model.

 ```bash
 python generate_phrase_vecs.py \